 Where Will You Go?

 Do you have multiple bikes?
 Do you ride on a road bike some days and your tri bike on others?
 Do you travel and rent bikes at your destination—be it for races, training camps, or work?
 Do you ride inside?
+Do you ride road one day and gravel the next?
 If you’re only going to use it training indoors, maybe a smart trainer is the best option; if you need to take it outside, then look for something bike-based.
 If you switch bikes often, maybe look at something pedal or wheel-based.
 If you travel quite a bit, stick to pedals.

 Accuracy Matters, Right?